Resuming breast screening

 The NHS offers breast screening to reduce the number of women who die from breast cancer.
 Screening does this by finding breast cancers at an early stage when they are too small to see or feel.
 Breast cancer is more common in women aged over 50.
 The Scottish Breast Screening Programme invites women aged between 50 and 70 years old for screening every three years.
-Women over 70 years old are able to attend through self-referral.
+Due to the impact of COVID-19, the option for women over 70 years old to self-refer has been paused.
+This is only temporary and is so we can prioritise those who had their appointments delayed.
+We’re reviewing this regularly in line with clinical need and further updates will be provided on this page.

 - 1 in 8 women in Scotland will develop breast cancer.

 - Due to improved detection and treatment options, survival has significantly increased over the last 30 years.

 - Breast screening detects tiny cancers, when they are often less advanced and easier to treat.

 - Breast screening appointments take place at one of six local screening centres (external website) or at one of the mobile units.

 - Out of 100 women who undergo breast screening, 5 will be invited back for further tests, of which 4 will be found not to have breast cancer and 1 will be found to have breast cancer.

 Information Services Division's Breast Screening Programme page (external website) has more information on breast screening incidence, mortality and screening trends over time.

 Breast screening and health inequalities